bdeckard92/dupUT/02-Lesson-Plans/08-Project-1/README.md

 ## Heads-Up

 * In the next module, students will begin learning Node.js.
-Advise the students to have Node.js installed before coming to the first class of the module!
+Remind the students to have Node.js installed before coming to the first class of the module!
 Direct students to the [Node.js installation guide on The Full-Stack Blog](https://coding-boot-camp.github.io/full-stack/nodejs/how-to-install-nodejs).

 ## Resources